-On any given day, only about three percent of tap water in Springfield is used for drinking.
-The rest is used for landscaping, bathing, household chores and recreation and other activities.
-Luckily, saving water is more a matter of habits than high-tech gadgets.
+On any given day, only about 3% of tap water in Springfield is used for drinking.
+The rest is used for landscaping, bathing, household chores, and recreation, and other activities.
+Luckily, saving water is more a matter of habit than high-tech gadgets.
 Here are some tips to get you started.
-Click the following headings for more info.

 - Use the Green Grass Gauge